Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Theoretical Background

 The success of the PU-Net for probabilistic segmentation can be accredited to several additional design choices in the implementation of the encoding-decoding structure.
 Firstly, an encoding~$\mathbf{z}$, is inserted pixel-wise at the final stages of a U-Net, followed by feature-combining 1$\times$1 convolutions only.
 As a result, this significantly alters the $r$-dimensional manifold that $\mathbf{z}$ attempts to learn.
 Namely, it learns the segmentation variability within a single image rather than features of the segmentation itself.
 Therefore, much smaller values of $d$ are feasible.
-An illustration of the (S)PU-Net is provided in Figure~\ref{fig:punets}.

-A crucial difference in the PU-Net formulation w.r.t. to that of the VAE is the conditioning of the prior $p_{\bm{\psi}}(\mathbf{z}\vert\mathbf{x})$, which is not fixed but rather learned.
-Although it has been argued by Zheng~\etal~\cite{zheng2022learning} that learning the prior density is theoretically equivalent to using a non-trainable prior, their respective optimization trajectories can differ substantially such that the former method is preferred~\cite{kohl2018probabilistic}.
-Consider the KL-divergence between two $d$-dimensional axis-aligned Normals $\mathcal{N}_1$ and $\mathcal{N}_2$ with identical mean
+Another crucial difference in the PU-Net formulation w.r.t. to that of the VAE is the conditioning of the prior $p_{\bm{\psi}}(\mathbf{z}\vert\mathbf{x})$, which is not fixed but rather learned.
+Although it has been argued by Zheng~\etal~\cite{zheng2022learning} that learning the prior density is theoretically equivalent to using a non-trainable prior, their respective optimization trajectories can differ substantially such that the former method is preferred~\cite{kohl2018probabilistic, kohl2019hierarchical, baumgartner2019phiseg}.